 Table 3 shows the results for facial expression recognition from the CK+ dataset.
-The average classification rate is obtained by unweighted averaging of the results of the 6 basic emotion () plus the contempt emotion.
+The average classification rate is obtained by unweighted averaging of the results of the 6 basic emotion (\) plus the contempt emotion.
 Note that while the results of the compared L-CRF models are directly comparable, as they are trained/tested on the same data/folds, this is not the case with the rest of the models as they use different evaluation settings.
 However, we report their performance for the sake of comparisons.
 Note also that in this task, i.e., the classification of facial expressions of emotions, the dynamic methods (H-CRF, H-CORF and VSL-CRF) outperform by the large margin the sequence-based SVM classifier that does not account for temporal dynamics.
 This table also shows that the proposed variable-state method outperforms the other methods that do not have the flexibility to select the best latent states.
 On the other hand, the proposed VSLem learning strategy improves the classification performance compared to the other two introduced learning methods (VSLm and VSLd).
 We attribute this to the iterative learning of the latent states, as well as the posterior regularization, which, evidently, together help to increase the discriminative power of the VSL-CRF model.
 Lastly, the proposed VSLem achieves the state-of-the-art performance in the target task by performing similar or better than the best performing state-of-the-art models, STM-ExpLet and TMS.

 Tables 1 and 3 show the results for AU detection on the DISFA and GEMEP-FERA database using pre-segmented sequences.
-Again, the proposed VSL-CRF model outperforms the models that use only nominal (H-CRF) or ordinal (H-
+Again, the proposed VSL-CRF model outperforms the models that use only nominal (H-CRF) or ordinal (H-CORF) states, trained/tested on identical data/folds.
+Furthermore, the highest detection rate is again achieved using the VSLem model on both the DISFA and GEMEP-FERA datasets.
+Moreover, all the VSL-CRF methods achieve significantly higher results than the other L-CRF models, which is mainly because of the ability to select the optimal states per sequence.

-3We provide a toolbox with the Matlab code for the compared H-CRF, H-CORF and VSL-CRF models, at http://ibug.doc.ic.ac.uk/resources/DOC-Toolbox/
+&lt;sup>3We provide a toolbox with the Matlab code for the compared H-CRF, H-CORF and VSL-CRF models, at http://ibug.doc.ic.ac.uk/resources/DOC-Toolbox/